 - 9.6 The Council has three joint venture arrangements with Barnfield Investment Properties (BIP) and one with both BIP and Together Housing.
 The strategic approach with these arrangements is the development of relationships which will lever in public and private finance for regeneration that the Council would, otherwise, not have access to.
 These arrangements have been developed in response to the reduction in capital investment funds for local government and to leverage as much other funding as possible for the Council's priorities. - 9.7 Pendle Enterprise and Regeneration Ltd (PEARL) has been established since 2007 and has successfully developed the ACE Centre.
 The Council has a 30% share in the Company. - 9.8 Pendle Enterprise and Regeneration 2 Ltd (PEARL2) was subsequently established as a way of levering in more private sector finance for regeneration projects in Pendle.
 Again, the Council has a 30% share in the Company.
 The Company is the Council's preferred delivery vehicle for regeneration projects and represents an innovative approach. - 9.9 In March 2012 Pearl (Brierfield Mill) Ltd was incorporated as a wholly owned subsidiary of Pearl 2.
 The company was formed for the purposes of redeveloping and regenerating the Brierfield Mill site and buildings which the Council acquired for £1.5m in March 2012.
-The property was subsequently transferred to Pearl (Brierfield Mill) Ltd via long-term leasehold disposal and during September 2016 the Council completed the freehold disposal of the site to pearl (Brierfield Mill) to redevelop the site, now known as Northlight). - 9.10 At the time of writing this strategy, the Company's portfolio of projects included the following (completed and in progress):- - Shackleton Hall, Colne completed in December 2011; - Old Library, Booth Street, Nelson completed 2013 since sold; - Quaker Heights (aka Lob Lane Mill), Brierfield acquisition and residential redevelopment for sale; completed - Stanley Street / Albert Street, Nelson refurbishment and disposal; completed - Bunkers Hill, Colne new residential development; completed - Holden Road/King Street, Brierfield new residential development; completed - Former Presbytery site, Whitefield, Nelson residential development completed; - Clitheroe Road, Brierfield; acquisition and redevelopment for sale in progress; - Carry Lane, Colne; acquisition and residential development for sale in progress; - Oak Mill, Colne; acquisition and residential development for sale in progress.
+The property was subsequently transferred to Pearl (Brierfield Mill) Ltd via long-term leasehold disposal and during September 2016 the Council completed the freehold disposal of the site to pearl (Brierfield Mill) to redevelop the site, now known as Northlight). - 9.10 At the time of writing this strategy, the Company's portfolio of projects included the following (completed and in progress):- - Shackleton Hall, Colne completed in December 2011; - Old Library, Booth Street, Nelson completed 2013 since sold; - Quaker Heights (aka Lob Lane Mill), Brierfield acquisition and residential redevelopment for sale; completed - Stanley Street / Albert Street, Nelson refurbishment and disposal; completed - Bunkers Hill, Colne new residential development; completed - Holden Road/King Street, Brierfield new residential development; completed - Former Presbytery site, Whitefield, Nelson residential development completed; - Clitheroe Road, Brierfield; acquisition and redevelopment for sale in progress; - Geenfields View (aka Carry Lane), Colne; acquisition and residential development for sale - in progress; - Langroyd (aka Oak Mill), Colne; acquisition and residential development for sale in progress.

-9.11 During 2018, the Council, BIP and Together Housing established PEARL Together, a joint venture to develop open market and affordable housing.
+- 9.11 During 2018, the Council, BIP and Together Housing established PEARL Together, a joint venture to develop open market and affordable housing.
 The purpose of the Company is to increase housing supply for return on investment through the development of a mix of open market and affordable housing in Pendle.
-Work is currently underway on the development of the project pipeline with a view to bringing forward schemes for development.
+Work is currently underway on the development of the project pipeline with a view to bringing forward schemes for development. - 9.12 And due to need to following a decision by the Council's Policy and Resources Committee in 2020, the Council has started a procurement process to appoint a new Joint Venture partner.